SicariusBlack/mic-drop-results/guides.md

 - You can follow these steps to get your own tokens<br>https://mee6.xyz/tutorials/how-to-generate-a-custom-bot-token
 - You do not have to invite the bot to your server to get it working
 - Because an application can only have one bot, you need to create multiple applications to create multiple bots, and therefore, multiple tokens.

+## Customizing your templates

+- Every slide in **template.pptm** is called a template
+- You can assign a template to a contestant through the `template` column of **data.xlsx**
+- More advanced customization at the last section (helpful for the designing process at the beginning of a season or for special rounds)